Shadow-Draconic-Development/Avrae-Looking-For-Group-Helper/Code/settings/settings.md

 ### player (Player is mentioned)
 - Default: Off
-- This detemines whether or not the player is mentioned.
+- This determines whether or not the player is mentioned.
 Automatically changes if the player changes their display name.

 ### ac
 - Default: Off